Organ-on-a-chip: Heart

 While researchers have focused on 2D cell cultures, 3D cell constructs mimic the in vivo environment and the interactions (e.g., cell to cell) occurring in the human body better.
 Hence, they are considered promising models for studies such as toxicology and response to drugs.
 Based on the study of Chen et al., the interactions of valvular endothelial/interstitial cells (VECs/VICs) are studied via a 3D PDMS-glass microfluidic device with a top channel flowed with VECs under shear stress, a membrane with uniform pores, and a bottom channel containing VIC-hydrogel.
 VECs are verified to restrain the differentiation of morbid VIC myofibroblast, with reinforced suppression by shear stress.

 Another PDMS 3D microfluidic heart-on-a-chip design is measured to generate 10% to 15% of uniaxial cyclic mechanical strains.
 The device consists of a cell culture with hanging posts for caging and an actuation compartment with scaffolding posts to avoid buckling of PDMS, along with the cardiac cycle pressure signal imitation.
 The neonatal rat micro-engineered cardiac tissues (μECTs) stimulated by this design show improved synchronous beating, proliferation, maturation, and viability compared to the unstimulated control.
 The contraction rate of human induced pluripotent stem cell-derived cardiomyocytes (hiPSC-CM) is observed to accelerate with 100-fold less isoprenaline, a heart block treatment, when having electrical pacing signal (+ES) compared to that without ES.

 3D microfluidic heart-on-a-chips have also facilitated the research of heart diseases.
 For instance, cardiac hypertrophy and fibrosis are studied via the respective biomarker level of the mechanically stimulated μECTs, such as atrial natriuretic peptide (ANP) for the former and transforming growth factor-β (TGF-β) for the latter.
 Also, the knowledge of ischaemia is gained by action potential observations.

-The microfluidic approaches utilized for teasing apart specific mechanisms at the single-cell level and at the tissue-level are becoming increasingly sophisticated and so are the fabrication methods.
-Rapid dissemination and availability of low cost, high resolution 3D printing technology is revolutionizing this space and opening new possibilities for building patient specific heart and cardiovascular systems.
-The confluence of high resolution 3D printing, patient derived iPSCs with artificial intelligence is posed to make significant strides towards truly personalized heart modelling and ultimately, patient care.
+Rapid dissemination and availability of low cost, high resolution 3D printing technology provided possibilities for building patient specific heart and cardiovascular systems.
+The confluence of high resolution 3D printing, patient derived iPSCs with artificial intelligence is posed to make strides towards personalized heart modelling and ultimately, patient care.